crystallabs/event_handler/README.md

 end
 ```

-If event handlers should produce a return value, the recommended way to do
+If event handlers should produce a return value, the recommended way
-it is to define a property on the Event class which the handlers will
+is to subclass Event into one that contains a return value, and which
-update:
+the handlers will update:

 ```crystal
 require "event_handler"